Contribution of the thermal mass to the chiral vortical effect and magnetobaryogenesis: Introduction

-where $\vec{\omega}$ is the fluid vorticity.
-Similar to the chiral magnetic current case, the chiral vortical current reduces to the form $\vec{J}_\mathrm{cv,r}=rQ_\mathrm{r}\left(\frac{T^2}{24}+\frac{\mu_{r}^2}{8\pi^2}\right)\vec{\omega}$ at high temperatures, which is the same as the one obtained in the Eckart frame.\footnote{In the Eckart frame, the chiral currents induce extra terms in the energy-momentum tensor \cite{Landsteiner-2012kdw,Gao-2017gfq}, while in the Landau-Lifshitz frame, the chiral currents acquire extra terms as mentioned above \cite{son1,Neiman-2010zi,Landsteiner-2012kdw,Yamamoto16,Landsteiner-2016}.
-Nevertheless, at high temperatures, these corrections in both frames are irrelevant and can be neglected.
-In this study, we use the Eckart frame.} Using this equation for all chiral fermions in thermal equilibrium in the symmetric phase, the $T^2$ terms in the total hyperelectric vortical current cancel out due to the gauge symmetry \cite{Abbaslu1,Abbaslu2}.
+where $\vec{\omega}$ is the fluid vorticity.\footnote{There are also higher order terms of the vorticity, the lowest being $\omega^2 \vec{\omega}$.
+This term appears with opposite signs for chiral fermions, which cancel out in total vector currents and add up in the axial currents.} Similar to the chiral magnetic current case, the chiral vortical current reduces to the form $\vec{J}_{\mathrm{cv},r}=rQ_{r}\left(\frac{T^2}{24}+\frac{\mu_{r}^2}{8\pi^2}\right)\vec{\omega}$ at high temperatures, which is the same as the one obtained in the Eckart frame.\footnote{In the Eckart frame, the chiral currents induce extra terms in the energy-momentum tensor \cite{Landsteiner-2012kdw,Gao-2017gfq}, while in the Landau-Lifshitz frame, the chiral currents acquire extra terms as mentioned above \cite{son1,Neiman-2010zi,Landsteiner-2012kdw,Yamamoto16,Landsteiner-2016}.
+Nevertheless, at high temperatures, these corrections in both frames are negligible.
+In this study, we use the Eckart frame.} Using this equation for all chiral fermions in thermal equilibrium in the symmetric phase, the explicit $T^2$ terms in the total hyperelectric vortical current cancel out due to the gauge symmetry \cite{Abbaslu1,Abbaslu2}.
 In the absence of these temperature-dependent terms, the CVE in a vortical and unbalanced chiral plasma can produce only an initial seed for the hypermagnetic field whose subsequent amplification needs another mechanism such as the CME \cite{Abbaslu1}.
 This seed can also be produced when there are temperature fluctuations for some matter degrees of freedom \cite{Temperature fluctuation}.
+So far most of the works in the literature on CME and CVE have concentrated on the massless fermionic limit, while very few works have discussed the CVE for the massive fermions \cite{Flachi-2017,Lin-12,Prokhorov-2020iln}.
+The chiral vortical current for a massive chiral fermion, in the small mass limit, is obtained as $\vec{J}_{\mathrm{cv},r}=rQ_{r}\left(\frac{T^2}{24}-\frac{m^2}{16\pi^2}+\frac{\mu_{r}^2}{8\pi^2}\right)\vec{\omega}$, where $m$ denotes the mass of the chiral fermion \cite{Flachi-2017,Lin-12,Prokhorov-2020iln}.